jeyefendi/js_array_methods/README.md

 ## Map

-* method creates a new array populated with the results of calling a provided function on every element in the calling array
+* creates a new array from calling a function for every array element
+* calls a function once for each element in an array
+* dose not execute the function for empty elements
+* does not change the original array

 > Output every person's name
 ```